Beloth/Ostston-Work/Notes/Next Session.md

 ## Previous session

-While waiting for Ashoka and Yojimbo to return, Branton was approach by a messanger from the temple of Torn who tolds him that there was a druid waiting for him back at the temple with a message from Captain Jardon.
+While waiting for Ashoka and Yojimbo to return, Branton was approach by a messanger from the temple of Torn who told him that there was a druid waiting for him back at the temple with a message from Captain Jardon.
 The party headed back to the temple where they find the druid Eniaris who explained that he was willing to help the party in their investigations in order to help convice the guard to send aid to the Druids in Blackpine.

 The party heads to their only lead back at the warehouse where they attempt to persuade the merchant guards and then the owner of the warehouse to allow them access.
 Yojimbo attempts to destract them but setting off a noise at the back of the ware hosue.
 However this only make a the owner an 2 of the gurads to return to the warehouse with the rest remaining and denying the party access.
 So the party decides to wonder around the warehouse to see if they can find another way in.
 They do find a back enterance which is also guarded.